X

 Michael Pittman Jr. Racks Up 8+ Receptions

-Michael Pittman Jr. is looking fully healthy this season after playing through a lingering back injury last year.
+Pittman is looking fully healthy this season after playing through a lingering back injury last year.
 The veteran wideout has combined for 10 catches in his first two games this year, including six against the Dolphins.

-The Colts offense is firing on all cylinders right now, putting up 30+ points in each of their two wins.
+The Colts' offense is firing on all cylinders right now, putting up 30+ points in each of their two wins.
 Daniel Jones has been the biggest surprise of the first two games, completing 71% of his passes at 9.3 yards per attempt.

-Up next is an exploitable matchup against the Titans, who just allowed Puka Nacua (eight receptions) and Davante Adams (six receptions) to have big games.
+Up next is an exploitable matchup against the Titans, who just allowed Puka Nacua (eight receptions) and Adams (six receptions) to have big games.

 Don't be surprised if Pittman gets it done as well, especially if the Titans are able to slow down this running game like they did against the Rams.